Mohare786-Kunal/MultiAgent/README.md

-# Multi-Agent Automation Platform with Groclake
+# Multi-Agent AI-Assistant

-This project is a multi-agent automation platform that leverages Groclake’s suite of tools—**ModelLake**, **VectorLake**, and **DataLake**—to perform retrieval-augmented generation (RAG) tasks.
-The platform is designed to process natural language commands and execute corresponding operations across a variety of applications such as GitHub, Gmail, Photos, and more.
+This project is a multi-agent automation platform designed to process natural language commands and execute corresponding operations across a variety of applications such as GitHub, Gmail, Photos, and more.

 ## Table of Contents